KozGit/DOOM-3-BFG-VR/README.txt

 4. Generate the VC13 projects using CMake by doubleclicking a matching configuration .bat file in the neo/ folder. eg. cmake-vs2013-64bit.bat

-5. (UPDATED) Go to https://developer.oculus.com/downloads/pc/1.17.0/Oculus_SDK_for_Windows/ then download and extract it somewhere.
+5. (UPDATED) Go to https://developer.oculus.com/downloads/pc/1.17.0/Oculus_SDK_for_Windows/ then
+   download and extract it somewhere.
 Copy the LibOVR folder to DOOM-3-BFG/neo/libs

-6. Clone the OpenVR git repository in another folder: https://github.com/ValveSoftware/openvr It's probably an incompatible later version, so you need to do a hard reset in git (from the log in TortoiseGit) to the v1.0.5 version.
-Copy the openvr folder to DOOM-3-BFG/neo/libs
+6. Init/Update the submodules in Git to get OpenVR.
+In TortoiseGit, right click in the folder then choose TortoiseGit > Submodule Update... then press OK.

 7. Use the VC13 solution to compile what you need:
 	DOOM-3-BFG/build/Doom3BFGVR.sln